Reducing rejection exponentially improves Markov chain Monte Carlo sampling: Probability optimization

 Interestingly, we can iterate this Metropolization scheme for other states and set $P_{ii}=0$ for $1\leq i \leq n-1$~\cite{Frigessi1992,Pollet2004}.
 The resultant transition probabilities are given by

 where $y_1 = \pi_1/(1-\pi_1)$ and

 which we call the iterative Metropolized Gibbs sampler.
+Here we again assume that the weights are normalized.
 This iterative sampler is generally more efficient than the simple Metropolized Gibbs sampler: $P^{IMG} \geq P^{MG}$.

-In the meantime, a rejection-minimization algorithm~\cite{SuwaT2010} was proposed using the geometric allocation approach, which we call the Suwa–Todo algorithm.
+Meanwhile, a rejection-minimization algorithm~\cite{SuwaT2010} was proposed using the geometric allocation approach, which we call the Suwa–Todo algorithm.
 This algorithm and related rejection-minimization approaches were tested for several physical models and shown to be more efficient than the Metropolis algorithm, the heat bath algorithm, and even the iterative Metropolized Gibbs sampler~\cite{SuwaT2010,SuwaT2012}.
-The Suwa-Todo algorithm produces a nonreversible Markov chain, so Peskun's theorem does not apply to it.
+The Suwa--Todo algorithm produces a nonreversible Markov chain, so Peskun's theorem does not apply to it.

-Questions here are how much the rejection probability influences the efficiency of the MCMC method and whether the rejection process plays a major role in determining the efficiency both for reversible and nonreversible samplers.
+Questions here are how much the rejection probability influences the efficiency of the MCMC method and whether the rejection process plays a major role in determining the efficiency for both reversible and non-reversible samplers.
 The primary purpose of the present paper is to answer these questions.